LiamMcKenzie/Fresh-Catch/README.md

 ## About
 Mobile game project for Otago Polytechnic class

-– Link to the mobile game on Google Play Store or Apple App Store.
+### Link to the mobile game on Google Play Store or Apple App Store.
+I had trouble logging into the shared google play account

-– What is the mobile game’s concept and genre?
+### What is the mobile game’s concept and genre?
+I wanted to make a

 ### What is the mobile game’s core gameplay loop?
+The player is given 60 seconds to catch as many fish as possible, with certain fishes being worth more.
+So the gameplay loop is trying to achieve a high score.

 ### How do the players interact with the mobile game and control the characters or objects?
+There is a fishing rod on the bottom half of the screen, the player moves this fishing rod by dragging it around.
+This will move the bobber around on the top half of the screen, which is what the fish are attracted to.

 ### What art style is used?